ady7ady7/career-log/README.md

 I had to figure out a different solution and it took some time, but I finally looked up a solution and used the SQL equivalent of Python if clause - CASE WHERE -> THEN -> ELSE -> END, I've rewritten clicks and impressions separately with CASES, and counted them with a simple formula:
 CASE WHERE event_type = 'click' THEN 1 ELSE 0 END as clicks etc.; then I added SUM to calculate them and check it it works correctly - when I was sure it does, I finally repeated the solution from my first try - deleted aliases (as clicks/as impressions), multiplied the clicks by 100.0 (as float was requested in the task), and then divided them by the sum of impressions, and obviously ROUNDED everything to get the required 2 decimals, and used GROUP BY by app_id, to get the final solution.
 It was very satisfying to finally finish (1 hr)

+23.10.25 (Day 16)
+- Started the day with a pretty nice session with SQL exercises - today's session was doubled as we had an extra set of exercises due for the end of the week.
+I've practiced GROUP BY and aggregation levels, but also used the opportunity to practice CASE WHEN, as there were at least two perfect uses.
+I've managed to get 7/8 and 13/13 in the two sets, completing over 20 exercises and it feels good to start the day this way.
+Feeling good with my current SQL skill.
+(2 hr)